iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 > Doesn't seem to work.
 Exposure hasn't been checked since Nov and I don't see anyway to force it to check.<br> :date: __2021-01-29 04:07:05__

 > It stopped working.
 The last report was over 6 weeks ago.<br> :date: __2021-01-27 13:36:45__

-> Stopped working.
-What the heck is wrong with Alabama?
-Do they not care about the public??<br> :date: __2021-01-15 03:42:21__

-> Nice concept but completely stopped working.
-Also probably not enough users to be worthwhile even when it was functioning.<br> :date: __2021-01-12 12:53:38__